r3c/cottle/docs/page/06-api.rst

 .. namespace:: Cottle
 .. class:: DocumentResult

-    This structure holds result of a template compilation, which can either be successful and provide compiled :type:`IDocument` instance or failed and provide compilation error details as a list of ``DocumentReport`` elements:
+    This structure holds result of a template compilation, which can either be successful and provide compiled :type:`IDocument` instance or failed and provide compilation error details as a list of :type:`DocumentReport` elements:

     .. property:: IDocument Document { get; }

         Instance of compiled document, only if compilation was successful (see :prop:`DocumentResult.Success`).

-    .. property:: IReadOnlyList<DocumentReport> Reports { get; }
+    .. property:: System.Collections.Generic.IReadOnlyList<DocumentReport> Reports { get; }

         List of anomalies detected during compilation, as a read-only list of :type:`DocumentReport` items.